hatemr/hatemr.github.io/_posts/2017-11-23-Gaussian-processes.md

 $$\Sigma_{*} = \Sigma_{AA} - \Sigma_{AB}\Sigma_{BB}^{-1}\Sigma_{AB}^T$$

 Thus the resulting distribution is a Gaussian with mean and covariance calculated simply from the means and covariances of the joint distribution.
-While this is a nice result, deriving the equations for $\mu_{*}$ and $\Sigma_{*}$ involve some intense linear algebra and I go into it.
+While this is a nice result, deriving the equations for $\mu_{a}$ and $\Sigma_{a}$ involve some intense linear algebra and I go into it.
 This conditional distribution is essential for our GP regression example below.

 ## Covariance